Ordered states of undoped AB bilayer graphene: bias induced cascade of transitions: Phase diagram

 For value of $\Lambda$ as in Eq.~(\ref{Lambda_definition}), numerically calculated phase diagram is shown in Fig.~\ref{Figure_OP}.
 The figure also presents the dependence of the order parameters on the applied voltage $V>0$.
 Figure~\ref{Fig_energy} shows the energies of the states that become ground state at certain $V$.

 We see that, at zero or low bias, the ground state corresponds to the solution $n_+=n_-=2$.
 As $V$ grows, two phase transitions occur.
 At $V^* \approx 2.51$ the solution $n_+=n_-=2$ is replaced by $n_+=3$, $n_-=1$ solution.
-The transition occurs when the energies of these solutions, expressed by Eq.~(\ref{bar_E}), become equal each other, see Fig.~\ref{Fig_energy}.
+The transition takes place when the energies of these solutions, expressed by Eq.~(\ref{bar_E}), become equal each other, see Fig.~\ref{Fig_energy}.

 As $V$ exceeds $V_{\rm C} \approx 7.6$, solution $n_+ = 4$, $n_- = 0$ becomes the ground state.
 It remains the ground state for even higher voltages, as long as the model remains valid.

 To extrapolate Figs.~\ref{Figure_OP} and~\ref{Fig_energy} to $V<0$, we can use the symmetry of the phase diagram relative to $V = 0$ point: simultaneous substitutions $V \rightleftarrows -V$ and $n_+\rightleftarrows n_-$ keep the phase diagram unchanged.